Growing federal corruption probe hits home for UAW president

 “There was absolutely no need for search warrants to be used by the government today - the UAW has voluntarily responded to every request the government has made throughout the course of its investigation,” the union said.

-Additional reporting by Scott Malone, Ben Klayman and David Sherpardson; Editing by Tom Brown
+Additional reporting by Scott Malone, Ben Klayman and David Shepardson; Editing by Tom Brown